devosoft/Empirical/doc/library/prefab/prefab.rst

 Since this class inherits from :code:`web::Element`, you can set styling and attributes with :code:`SetCSS()` and :code:`SetAttr()` respectively.
-You can also stream your ToggleSwitch into other web components with the `<<` operator.
+You can also stream your ToggleSwitch into other web components with the :code:`<<` operator.

 Example:
 ********